 We are looking forward to seeing you at Bascom Palmer.
 As our patient, you will receive the finest eye care available.
 Please review the information provided below to help prepare for your appointment.

 Because of the thoroughness and complexity of your eye examination at Bascom Palmer, please allow four hours for your appointment.

 Your comprehensive appointment may include an assessment by an ophthalmic technician, diagnostic imaging testing, your doctor’s or provider’s examination and possible course of treatment.
 We are committed to providing the highest standard of care.

-Your four-hour appointment will consist of these steps:
+Your appointment may consist of these steps:

 - Check-Out (15 minutes): Future appointments will be scheduled and payments will be made at this time.

 Please note that the effects of dilating eye drops last a few to several hours.
 Your eye doctor cannot tell you how blurry your vision will be and for how long.
 That depends on the type of dilating eye drop used and how your eyes react.
 It may not be safe to drive yourself after having your eyes dilated.
 You should make arrangements to have someone drive you after your appointment.